KhizarA77/Food-Ordering-Project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details.
+This project is licensed under the MIT License